Mikadore/cpp-papers/partial-classes.md

     email: <ben dot craig at gmail dot com>
 ---

+# Changes from previous revisions
+## Changes from R0
+- Add wording for feature test macros
+- Mention monadic optional and `string_view::contains`

 # Introduction
 This proposal is part of a group of papers aimed at improving the state of freestanding.
 It marks (parts of) `std::array`, `std::string_view`, `std::variant`, and `std::optional` as such.